fredlcore/BSB-LAN/BSB_lan/BSB_lan/HOWTO.md

         Query accumulated duration of burner on status (in seconds) captured from broadcast messages.
 Use /B0 to reset.

       Activate/deactivate logging to microSD-card
-      In general, the activation/deactivation of the logging founds place by the definement in the config_h-file.
+      In general, the activation/deactivation of the logging founds place by the definement in the BSB_lan_config.h-file.
 If the function is active, you can deactivate the function during runtime by using the following parameters: http://<ip-of-server>/L=0,0
         For activation, you can just set a new interval and the desired parameters (see configure log file).